Dan0sz/host-analytics-locally/readme.txt

 - Anonymize IP addresses,
 - Track logged in Administrators,
 - Remove script from wp-cron, so you can add it manually to your Crontab,
-- Manually update analytics.js by the click of a button!
+- Manually update analytics.js/ga.js/gtag.js with the click of a button!

 == Installation ==